ArwynFr/actions-docker-context/.github/README.md

-# Actions Docker Context
+# Github Action creating SSH Docker context

-This action creates a docker context, allowing access to a remote docker engine over SSH from your workflows.
-By default, you must refer to the context by its name, or you can set `use_context` to set that context as the current docker context.
+This action creates a [docker context](https://docs.docker.com/engine/context/working-with-contexts/), allowing access to a remote docker engine over SSH from your workflows.
+By default, you must refer to the context by its name with the `--context` switch, or you can set `use_context` to true in order to set that new context as the current docker context.

 ## Inputs